Benchmark of Benchmarks: Unpacking Influence and Code Repository Quality in LLM Safety Benchmarks: Data Under Study

-\mypara{Associated GitHub Repositories} We employ the Paper with Code API to search for the official code repositories corresponding to each paper.
-To the best of our knowledge, Paper with Code is the only systematic tool for connecting papers with code repositories.
+\mypara{Associated GitHub Repositories} We employ the Papers with Code API to search for the official code repositories corresponding to each paper.
+To the best of our knowledge, Papers with Code is the only systematic tool for connecting papers with code repositories.
 We match only repositories marked as ``official,'' which means the repositories were provided by the authors of the corresponding papers.
 We then conduct manual verification to exclude any potential erroneous pairs or empty repositories.
-We find that the results from Paper with Code are highly accurate, with only three errors detected in 198 pairs.
-This may be because Paper with Code has already performed manual verification.
+We find that the results from Papers with Code are highly accurate, with only three errors detected in 198 pairs.
+This may be because Papers with Code has already performed manual verification.